Blogs

 Read more

-Why are there Differences in the way Universities use UCAT for Medical Entry?
+Why Are There Differences in the Way Universities Use UCAT for Medical Entry?

 Universities vary significantly in how they use UCAT for entry into medicine.
 This blog explores the differences and the reasons behind them.
 Which universities use UCAT for entry?
 Most universities use UCAT for entry into undergraduate medicine and dentistry.
 Some universities offer medical entry programs for school leavers without the need for UCAT.
-These include James Coo ...
+These include James C ...

 Read more

-ATTENTION PARENTS: 5 Ways to help your Son or Daughter get into Medicine
+ATTENTION PARENTS: 5 Ways to Help Your Son or Daughter Get Into Medicine

 Great things never come easy.
 Medicine is an incredibly rewarding, secure, well paid and respected profession in Australia.
 It is also the hardest course to get into.
 Furthermore, the final years of high school are a stressful and demanding time for your son or daughter, and the need to sit UCAT places additional pressure on them during this time.
 Thankfully there are ways you ...